Postponed to 25-27 May 2020 | Executive seminar

-The pace of digitalization has not yet allowed societies to build robust analytical capacities to fully understand the drivers, channels and consequences of digital transformations.
+The pace of digitalisation has not yet allowed societies to build robust analytical capacities to fully understand the drivers, channels and consequences of digital transformations.
 This may be a result not only of the speed of technological advances, but also of the subject’s complexity, a deficit in expertise and state capacity, and the limited access to relevant data, often owned by private companies.
-As a result, existing interventions to steer digitalization are rather experimental, and in many cases political intention struggles to translate into well-informed policy.
+As a result, existing interventions to steer digitalisation are rather experimental, and in many cases political intention struggles to translate into well-informed policy.

 This seminar is offered in the open enrolment programme and as part of the Executive MPA programme.

 It can also be completed as part of the